Overview

 How Wind Direction Affects Runway Usage

-- Winds from the east or northeast → Runway 10 active (aircraft land from the west, depart to the east).
-Departures overfly communities east of the airport.
+- Winds from the east or northeast → Runway 10 (aircraft land from the west, depart to the east).
+Departures overfly communities east of the airport, toward Montauk.

 - Light and variable winds (below ~5 knots) → Mixed runway usage.
 ATC may use either runway based on traffic flow, and flights may approach from either direction.